andreaferretti/factor-tutorial/README.md

     : [2,b] ( n -- {2,...,n} ) 2 swap [a,b] ; inline

 What's up with that `inline` word?
 This is one of the modifiers we can use after defining a word, another one being `recursive`.
-This will allow us to have the definition of the word inlined wherever it is used, rather than incurring a function call.
+This will allow us to have the definition of a short word inlined wherever it is used, rather than incurring a function call.

-We can try `[2,b]` and see that it works
+Try our new `[2,b]` word and see that it works

     6 [2,b] >array .

-Using our new `[2,b]` word, producing the range of numbers from `2` to the square root of `n` is easy: `sqrt floor [2,b]` (technically `floor` isn't necessary here, as `[a,b]` works for non-integer bounds).
+Using `[2,b]`, producing the range of numbers from `2` to the square root of an `n` that's already on the stack is easy: `sqrt floor [2,b]` (technically `floor` isn't necessary here, as `[a,b]` works for non-integer bounds).
 Let's try that out

     16 sqrt [2,b] >array .

 Now, we need a word to test for divisibility.
 A quick search in the online help shows that `divisor?` is the word we want.
-It may also help to have the arguments for testing divisibility in the other direction, so we define `multiple?`
+It will help to have the arguments for testing divisibility in the other direction, so we define `multiple?`

     : multiple? ( a b -- ? ) swap divisor? ; inline